Last Updated on January 14, 2022 by Grow with Bovees

 Palm oil can be extracted from palm trees and used in soft drinks to add taste and aroma and preserving food for small-scale industries.

-Palm oil is also useful in household cleaning products such as soap as it helps improve the fragrance and softness of soap and lengthen the shelf life.
+Palm oil is also useful in household cleaning products such as dish soap as it helps improve the fragrance and softness of soap and lengthen the shelf life.

 - Indigenous Construction